smahanam/FileSharing/README.md

 |```# run S2Srun```|```python s2s_app/s2s_run.py -y 2025 -m 1 -c s2s_config_global_fcast ```|
 |```s2s.main()```||

-(1) This step will create the main run-directory (scratch/202501), and 7 run-directories for the seven steps: lis_darun, ldt_ics, bcsd_fcst, lis_fcst, s2spost, s2smetric, and s2splots under the main run-directory.
+**(1) Directories and links:** This step will create the main run-directory (scratch/202501), and 7 run-directories for the seven steps: lis_darun, ldt_ics, bcsd_fcst, lis_fcst, s2spost, s2smetric, and s2splots under the main run-directory.
 For example:
 *https://github.com/smahanam/FileSharing/tree/main/E2ESDIR/scratch/202501*

-(2) Each run-directory will be populated with two separate sets of bash job scripts for each task (approximately 50 jobs per forecast).
-The distribution of jobs per each step is as follow:
+**(2) Bash job scripts:** Each run-directory will be populated with two separate sets of bash job scripts for each task (approximately 50 jobs per forecast).
+The distribution of jobs per each step is as follows:
 lis_darun (1), ldt_ics (1), bcsd_fcst (15), lis_fcst (25), s2spost (2), s2smetric (3), and s2splots (3).
 **\*.j files:** These are used with the SLURM job management system.
 **\*.sh files:** These contain NO SLURM directives or commands, and are designed for Cylc.
 For example:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/scratch/202501/s2spost/s2spost_01_run.sh*

-(3) This step will also generate the **[runtime]** snippet for Cylc implementation which defines directives, environmental variables, and the order of execution of job files.
+**(3) Cylc implementation:** This step will also generate the **[runtime]** snippet for Cylc implementation which defines directives, environmental variables, and the order of execution of job files.
 For example:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/scratch/202501/CYLC_workflow.rc*

 ## 3) Running s2s_run